CtrlK

 Trigger Term Quality

-The only potentially relevant term is 'code-review' embedded in the skill name, but there are no natural user keywords like 'review my code', 'PR review', 'code quality', 'bugs', or 'feedback'.
-The invocation syntax '$agent-code-review-swarm' is technical jargon, not a natural trigger.
+The only potentially relevant term is 'code-review' embedded in the skill name, but there are no natural keywords a user would say such as 'review my code', 'PR review', 'code quality', etc. The invocation syntax '$agent-code-review-swarm' is technical jargon, not a natural trigger.

 1 / 3